 DO YOU WANT TO IMPROVE YOUR PERSONAL OR BUSINESS CREDIT SCORE?

-If improving your personal and/or business credit score is important to you, an unsecured business loan can help you, whereas an MCA won’t.
+If improving your personal credit is a goal, an unsecured business loan can help you, whereas an MCA won’t.
 Most MCA lenders don’t report your MCA deal to credit bureaus, so the MCA doesn’t impact credit scores.
 They don’t report them because repayment of an MCA happens automatically via your business’s credit card processor.
-The MCA lender doesn’t have to rely on you to remember to make your payments or have the cash flow to make the payment.
+The MCA lender doesn’t have to rely on you to remember to make your payments.
 Thus, not much credit-worthiness is involved in the MCA.

 In contrast, your repayment history on unsecured business loans is reported to credit bureaus.
 That’s the good and bad news.
-If you keep up your payments and pay it off on schedule, the unsecured business loan will improve your credit score.
+If you keep up your payments, the unsecured business loan will improve your credit score.
 Of course, if you find yourself in a pinch and miss a payment, then it may hurt your credit score.

 So when deciding whether to pursue an MCA or unsecured business loan, make a decision how important repairing or improving your credit score is, and whether you want this transaction to impact your score.